dahmide/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Task 7: Prints the lowercase alphabet in reverse, followed by a new line. <br>
 Task 8: Prints all the numbers of base 16 in lowercase, followed by a new line. <br>
 Task 9: Prints all possible combinations of single-digit numbers. <br>
+Task 10: Prints all possible different combinations of two digits. <br>